tortoise/tortoise-orm/docs/contrib/pydantic.rst

 Because the models have not fully initialised, it doesn't know about the relations at this stage.

-We need to initialise our model relationships early:
+We need to initialise our model relationships early using :meth:`tortoise.Tortoise.init_models`

 .. code-block:: py3